 - View - if you see a property you like the look of in the catalogue, make sure to view it so you know what you're trying to buy.

-- Mortgage - winning a property auction gives you a set number of days to exchange and complete, so if you're using a mortgage you'll want to have a mortgage in principle in place.
+- house repayments - winning a property auction gives you a set number of days to exchange and complete, so if you're using a house repayments you'll want to have a house repayments in principle in place.

 - Paperwork - be sure to carefully read over the legal pack provided for the property going under the hammer.
 They usually contain items like conditions of the sale and local authority searches.